-To reap the benefits of carbohydrates you should choose carbohydrates that are loaded with nutrients.
-Christie Ferriell a registered dietitian and nutrition manager at Reid Health recommends that you get at least half of your carbohydrates from whole grains.
+To reap the benefits of carbohydrates, you should choose carbohydrates loaded with nutrients.
+Christie Ferriell, a registered dietitian and nutrition manager at Reid Health, recommends you get at least half of your carbohydrates from whole grains.
 Ferriell notes that "whole grains provide fiber that helps you feel full and satisfied with smaller portions."
-Ferriell recommends that you try making quinoa pilaf with tofu and vegetables a heart-healthy recipe containing fiber- and protein-rich quinoa from Reid's I Heart Cooking program.
+Ferriell recommends you try making quinoa pilaf with tofu and vegetables a heart-healthy recipe containing fiber- and protein-rich quinoa from Reid's I Heart Cooking program.

 Healthy carbohydrate-rich foods (containing 12 grams of carbohydrates or more per serving) include